Bhagavad Gita Chapter 15 Verse 20 Meaning

 Available in 28 languages

-This verse from Chapter 15 of the Bhagavad Gita highlights a practical insight: Thus, I have imparted to you this most secret science, O sinless one; by knowing this, one becomes wise, and all their duties are accomplished, O Arjuna.
+This verse carries the weight of lived truth.
+Thus, I have imparted to you this most secret science, O sinless one; by knowing this, one becomes wise, and all their duties are accomplished, O Arjuna.
+In the context of the nature of material bondage and the Supreme Person beyond both perishable and imperishable, these words illuminate the principle of the eternal Self from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team